-Reading Well Books on Prescription helps you to understand and manage your health and wellbeing using self-help reading.
+Reading Well helps you to understand and manage your health and wellbeing using self-help reading.
 The scheme is endorsed by health professionals and supported by public libraries.
 Health professionals involved in the book selection process never have any conflict of interest with the titles selected for each book list.

 There are currently four book lists available: Reading Well Books on Prescription for common mental health conditions, Reading Well Books on Prescription for dementia and Reading Well for young people and Reading Well for long term conditions